Jack C. Zoeller, Chairman of the Board of Bank of Virginia, President and CEO of Cordia Bancorp Inc. (BVA), and Founder & CEO of CordiaGrad

 Don H. Andree, Executive Vice President, Chief Lending Officer

-Don is a Senior Vice President and currently manages the company’s special assets portfolio.
+Don is Executive Vice President and Chief Lending Officer.
 He has over 35 years of commercial banking experience with PNC Financial, Wachovia and SunTrust Bank.
 The majority of his career has been focused on commercial real estate finance and he has held managerial positions in loan production, credit policy management and special assets.

 Prior to joining Bank of Virginia, Don managed SunTrust Bank’s MidAtlantic Region’s Commercial Real Estate Special Asset and Residential Builder Group.
 He holds a BA in Economics from Westminster College, attended Temple University’s graduate school and is the proud father of three children.